-- known cash flow difficulties experienced by the borrower; - past due contractual payments of either principal or interest; - breach of loan covenants or conditions; - a concession granted to the borrower for economic or legal reasons relating to the borrower's financial difficulty that results in material forgiveness, or postponement of principal, interest or fees; and - there has been deterioration in the financial condition or outlook of the borrower such that its ability to repay is considered doubtful.
+- known cash flow difficulties experienced by the borrower; - contractual payments of either principal or interest being past due for more than 90 days; - the probability that the borrower will enter bankruptcy or other financial realisation; - a concession granted to the borrower for economic or legal reasons relating to the borrower's financial difficulty that results in forgiveness or postponement of principal, interest or fees, where the concession is not insignificant; and - there has been deterioration in the financial condition or outlook of the borrower such that its ability to repay is considered doubtful.

-For those loans where objective evidence of impairment exists, impairment losses are determined by considering the following factors:
+For those loans where objective evidence of impairment exists, impairment losses are determined considering the following factors:

-- the group's aggregate exposure to the customer;

-- the viability of the customer's business model and its capability to trade successfully out of financial difficulties and generate sufficient cash flow to service its debt obligations; - the amount and timing of expected receipts and recoveries; - the likely dividend available on liquidation or bankruptcy; - the extent of other creditors' commitments ranking ahead of, or pari passu with, the group and the likelihood of other creditors continuing to support the company; - the complexity of determining the aggregate amount and ranking of all creditor claims and the extent to which legal and insurance uncertainties are evident; - the realisable value of security (or other credit mitigants) and likelihood of successful repossession; - the likely deduction of any costs involved in recovery of amounts outstanding; - the ability of the borrower to obtain, and make payments in, the currency of the loan if not denominated in local currency; and - when available, the secondary market price of the debt.
+- the group's aggregate exposure to the customer; - the viability of the customer's business model and their capacity to trade successfully out of financial difficulties and generate sufficient cash flow to service debt obligations; - the amount and timing of expected receipts and recoveries; - the likely dividend available on liquidation or bankruptcy; - the extent of other creditors' commitments ranking ahead of, or pari passu with, the group and the likelihood of other creditors continuing to support the company; - the complexity of determining the aggregate amount and ranking of all creditor claims and the extent to which legal and insurance uncertainties are evident; - the realisable value of security (or other credit mitigants) and likelihood of successful repossession; - the likely deduction of any costs involved in recovery of amounts outstanding; - the ability of the borrower to obtain, and make payments in, the currency of the loan if not denominated in local currency; and - when available, the secondary market price of the debt.

 The realisable value of security is determined based on the current market value when the impairment assessment is performed.
-The value is not adjusted for anticipated increases in future market prices; however adjustments are made to reflect local conditions, such as forced sale discounts.
+The value is not adjusted for expected future changes in market prices; however, adjustments are made to reflect local conditions such as forced sale discounts.

-Impairment losses are calculated by discounting the expected future cash flows of a loan, which includes expected future receipts of contractual interest at the loan's original effective interest rate and comparing the resultant present value with the loan's current carrying amount.
-The impairment allowances on individually significant accounts are reviewed at least semi-annually, and more regularly when circumstances require.
+Impairment losses are calculated by discounting the expected future cash flows of a loan, which includes expected future receipts of contractual interest, at the loan's original effective interest rate and comparing the resultant present value with the loan's current carrying amount.
+The impairment allowances on individually significant accounts are reviewed at least quarterly and more regularly when circumstances require.
 This normally encompasses re-assessment of the enforceability of any collateral held and the timing and amount of actual and anticipated receipts.
 Individually assessed impairment allowances are only released when there is reasonable and objective evidence of a reduction in the established loss estimate.